getify/You-Dont-Know-JS/this & object prototypes/apA.md

 Ehh... maybe, maybe not.
 If you, like most JS devs, start assigning functions around to different objects (which came from `class` definitions), in various different ways, you probably won't be very aware that in all those cases, the `super` mechanism under the covers is having to be re-bound each time.

-And depending on what sorts of syntactic approaches you take to these assignments, there may very well be cases where the `super` can't be properly bound (at least, not where you suspect), so you may (at time of writing, TC39 discussion is ongoing on the topic) have to do something like `toMethod(..)` or `bindSuper(..)` (kinda like you have to do `bind(..)` for `this` -- see Chapter 2).
+And depending on what sorts of syntactic approaches you take to these assignments, there may very well be cases where the `super` can't be properly bound (at least, not where you suspect), so you may (at time of writing, TC39 discussion is ongoing on the topic) have to manually bind `super` with `toMethod(..)` (kinda like you have to do `bind(..)` for `this` -- see Chapter 2).

-You're used to being able to assign around methods to different objects to take advantage of the dynamicism of `this`.
-But the same may not be true with methods that use `super`.
+You're used to being able to assign around methods to different objects to *automatically* take advantage of the dynamicism of `this` via the *implicit binding* rule (see Chapter 2).
+But the same will likely not be true with methods that use `super`.

-Consider what `super` should do here:
+Consider what `super` should do here (against `D` and `E`):

 ```js
 class P {